denartha10/LiveScoreboardAPI/README.md

 **Highlights:**

-* Validates inputs: non-null, non-empty, and unique team names.
-* Normalizes names (trimmed, lowercase).
+* Assumes inputs are validated and normalized by `MatchIdentifier`.
 * Tracks mutable scores and immutable start time.
 * Exposes immutable summaries via [`MatchSummary`](#srcmainjavacomsportsradarmatchsummaryjava).
 * Overrides `equals()` and `hashCode()` based on team identity.